BYTESHAUS/use-dev/README+/frames/README+/bug-advers_syntax.md

 `Null` _vs._ `empty` collection is a dubioisity while the only apparent exercise of the [null setting](https://github.com/BYTESHAUS/read-write/blob/main/README%2B/_meta/software/takes/NullRefError.md) would be to complicate checks and debugging.

 🚫 Never declare an uninitialized collection.\
-🚫 Never set collection to null
+🚫 Never set a collection to null

 ## Preventing occasional change

+Besides limiting

 ### "jagged" INTERFACES segregation: READ / INIT / WRITE